YACLib/YACLib/doc/yaclib_std.md

 * `YACLIB_FAULT=THREAD`:

-  Thin wrappers for `::std` primitives with fault injection calls(sleep_for/yield/etc) in some of them methods
+  Thin wrappers for `::std` primitives with fault injection calls (sleep_for, yield etc.) in some of the methods

   So it should be able to work in any environment, for example you cannot replace all primitives for `yaclib_std::`